 The Antarctic Science Platform National Modelling Hub was conceived in 2019 and established in 2020, building on long standing partnerships between NIWA, Victoria University of Wellington and GNS Science.
 Research Fellows are co-located in the National Modelling Hub, hosted by Victoria University of Wellington.
-The Hub is managed by Associate Prof. Nick Golledge and Dr. Liz Keller, Co-Chairs of the Future Projections Expert Group.
+The Hub is managed by Prof. Nick Golledge and Dr. Liz Keller, Co-Chairs of the Modelling and Future Projections Working Group.
 The Fellows share their time between their employing institution and the hub.

 Regional Climate Modeller: Alexandra Gossart

 Funded by: Antarctic Science Platform (aligned to Project 1)